What Is Trip Interruption Insurance?

 In addition, if you or your family member has to end your trip early due to a medical emergency that was related to a pre-existing condition, that may mean you are not eligible to receive the benefit of a claim.
 However, it is possible to get travel insurance that covers pre-existing medical conditions — if this is a concern for you, make sure you understand how to get that coverage.

-How is trip interruption insurance different from trip cancellation insurance?
+How is trip interruption insurance different from trip cancellation or travel delay insurance?

 Trip cancellation coverage tends to be for changes or disruptions to your trip before your trip even begins — such as if you have to cancel your trip outright — or on your scheduled departure date.

-On the contrary, trip interruption and trip delay coverages provide you with insurance once your trip has already begun, meaning that you or your traveling companion can minimize your worries about things not going to plan.
+On the other hand, trip interruption and trip delay coverages provide you with insurance once your trip has already begun, meaning that you or your traveling companion can minimize your worries about things not going to plan.

-At the very least, you know your up-front investment in your trip cost is likely to be returned to you if something goes wrong.
-When shopping for insurance plans, it’s beneficial to look for coverage that will provide you with all these benefits, from trip cancellation and interruption to trip delay.
+When shopping for insurance plans, it’s beneficial to look for coverage that will offer you all these benefits, from trip cancellation and interruption to trip delay.

-In addition, trip delay insurance typically provides coverage if your trip goes on longer than planned due to a covered reason.
+In addition, trip delay insurance typically provides coverage if your trip is delayed due to a covered reason.

-For example, if you can’t continue your trip due to riots or civil disorder at your destination.
-This would mean needing to find a new flight home for you and your immediate family members, it can be a couple of days before you’re actually able to board the plane.
-If you need to pay for meals, book additional accommodations or local transportation, then this kind of coverage will mean you don’t have to lose all those out of pocket costs.
+For example, if you can’t continue your trip due to a strike or civil disorder at your destination, this would mean needing to find a new flight home for you and your traveling companions, plus it could be a couple of days before you’re actually able to board the plane.
+If you need to pay for meals, book additional accommodations or local transportation, then trip delay coverage will mean you can seek reimbursement for those out-of-pocket costs.

 In this scenario, trip interruption can reimburse you for the unused portion of your trip, plus any extra costs to return home, while trip delay can cover your additional expenses such as meals, hotels and local transportation.